NFL Insiders predict: Week 3 upsets, fantasy flops, more

 Domonique Foxworth, The Undefeated senior writer: Saints over Panthers.
 The Saints are 0-2 after losing to the Vikings and Patriots, two teams that we think are pretty good.
 The Panthers are 2-0 after facing the 49ers and Bills, two franchises that are in rebuilding mode.
 These teams would have opposite records if they had played the other's schedule.
 They are closer in ability than their records show.
 This game could go either way.
 I like the Saints' chances to get a win over Carolina.

 Mike Sando, senior NFL writer: Chargers over Chiefs.
-Maybe it'll be the Chargers pulling off a division game at home against Kansas City after a couple close losses to start the season.
+Maybe it'll be the Chargers pulling off a division game at home against Kansas City after a couple of close losses to start the season.
 Before the season, I did have Buffalo winning at home against Denver, but it's tough seeing where the Bills' offense will come from.
 I'm chickening out on that one.

 Field Yates, NFL Insider: Jaguars over Ravens.
 The NFL is a league of parity, so let's go bold with an upset: Jacksonville over Baltimore in London.
 How can the Jags get it done?
 By applying pressure on Joe Flacco and smothering the running game.
 The Jags had 10 sacks in Week 1, and the Ravens lost guard Marshal Yanda -- perhaps their best player -- for the season last week.